Power Nap Benefits: Surprising Brain And Body Effects

 Authored by the Department of Veteran Affairs

-Scientists have found a short snooze during the day [a power nap…] may not only counteract fatigue from inadequate sleep at night but also deliver brain benefits such as improved memory, heightened alertness, reduced levels of stress hormones, greater energy, and sharper mental functioning.
+Scientists have found that the power nap benefits are significant—a short snooze during the day may not only counteract fatigue from inadequate sleep at night but also deliver brain boosts such as improved memory, heightened alertness, reduced stress hormones, greater energy, and sharper mental functioning.

 Study Results: Nappers vs. Non-Nappers